lmiller1990/lachlan-miller.me/markdown/why-you-should-always-use-an-extension-for-javascript-files.md

 This also made is easy to load third party modules.
 Great!

 Notice the extension? `code.js`.
 It tells you the file is a JavaScript file!
-This makes it easy for a browser to know it's JavaScript file, and to handle it like one.
-Extensions are good, they help other programs know what to expect when encountering a file.
+The browser will know via the `Content-Type` header, but having an extension makes it more clear to humans.
+Extensions are good, they help other programs, and programmers, know what to expect when encountering a file.

 # CommonJS